upranav13/upranav13.github.io/research/bird-internship.md

 ---

-## Reflection
+## Conclusion

-This internship was my first direct exposure to **field ecology**, giving me hands-on experience in wildlife observation, data recording, and spatial analysis.
-Working in a diverse montane ecosystem helped me develop a deeper appreciation for **behavioral ecology and conservation biology**, themes that continue to influence my research today.
-The experience also strengthened my ability to design systematic field surveys and interpret behavioral data in an ecological context.
+The study provided initial insights into the **territorial organization and habitat use of two newly described bird species** in the montane forests of Kodaikanal.
+Both species maintained distinct territories, with individuals showing strong site fidelity to particular foraging areas and song perches.
+Territory distributions also appeared to vary with local habitat characteristics, providing baseline information on the spatial ecology of these recently described taxa.

+This internship was my first hands-on experience with **field ecology and behavioral research**, introducing me to systematic wildlife surveys, behavioral observations, ecological data collection, and spatial mapping.
+It provided an early foundation in designing and carrying out field-based research and helped broaden my experience with studying biological questions directly in natural populations.